Back to Blog

 CISO , Cybersecurity Firm

-In 2024, supply chain attacks via third-party vendors are the #1 vector for data breaches.
-If your "Video Thumbnail Generator" tool gets hacked with read access to your Google Drive, you're compromised.
+In 2024, supply chain attacks via third-party vendors are no longer a theoretical risk; they are the leading vector for significant data breaches.
+If your seemingly benign "Video Thumbnail Generator" tool is compromised and has read access to your Google Drive, your core business data is immediately at risk.

 1